Manyashree1/RecoverAI/README.md

 * Only one real AI provider (`anthropic`) is implemented; the abstraction supports more.

-* `RecoveryCase.diagnosis` is not yet persisted onto the case record; it appears in audit event metadata and the recommendation API response.

 * Standard Razorpay webhooks can be delayed, duplicated, or out of order.
 The service guards supported state transitions but does not yet monitor unprocessed delivery failures.

 * MongoDB transactions require a replica set.
 The application supports a safe direct-write fallback when transactions are unavailable.

 ## Future Work

-* Populate `RecoveryCase.diagnosis` from the AI/fallback diagnosis field.

 * Add monitoring for unprocessed webhook delivery failures.